sakshirathore1403-debug/Bank-Fraud-Detection/README.md

-This model uses tool like python,pandas,streamlit,skicit learn,mysql. pandas is basically used for data loading and data preprocessing.
-This model trainned and tested on Random Forest Machine Learning Model. streamlit is used for web interface.
+This project implements a Machine Learning based Fraud Detection System that predicts whether a financial transaction is fraudulent or legitimate.
+Features of this model are Data preprocessing and cleaning,Feature encoding using LabelEncoder,Train-test dataset splitting,Fraud prediction using Random Forest Classifier,Model evaluation using accuracy metrics,Interactive interface using Streamlit,Integration with SQL database. technologies used in this model are Python,Pandas,Scikit-learn,Streamlit,MySQL.
+The project uses Random Forest Classifier for fraud detection.
+This algorithm is chosen beacause it works well with structured datasets,it reduces overfitting by combining multiple decision trees.it provides better prediction accuracy.
-MYSQL is used to store data in a structured way. the model currently achieves approximately 87% accuracy on the test dataset.
+The model currently achieves approximately 87% accuracy on the test dataset.